rperrella51/ibmqx-backend-information/README.md

 ## Organization

-The *backend* directory contains information about the Q experience backends.
+The *backend* directory contains information about the difference Q experience backends.